dkfz-unite/unite-feed-donors/README.md

 - Donors data feed service configuration and installation scripts: https://github.com/dkfz-unite/unite-environment/tree/main/applications/unite-donors-feed

 ### Docker
+The image of the service is available in our [registry](https://github.com/dkfz-unite/unite-donors-feed/pkgs/container/unite-donors-feed) for the following environments:
+- `linux/amd64`

 [Dockerfile](Dockerfile) is used to build an image of the application.
 To build an image run the following command:
 ```